dherik/check-password/README.md

 # check-password
-Java code to avaliate the strength of the password, using Java 8, Spark, Bootstrap and jQuery
+Java code to show the strength of the password, using Java 8, Spark, Bootstrap and jQuery

 # Requirements